benjamindehli/Omni-84/README.md

 - Other controls are the same as on the regular "SonicStrings" preset
 - Other key bindings are the same as on the "Chords" preset

-In the Decent Sampler version, the chord keys start the strum, and the C0 and D0 keys select the strum direction.
+In the Decent Sampler version:

+- The chord keys start the strum
+- The C0 and D0 keys select the strum direction.

-In the plugin version, AutoStrum works like the real instrument: the chord keys only select the chord, and the C0 and D0 keys perform the strum.
+In the plugin version:

+- AutoStrum works more like the real instrument
+- The chord keys only select the chord, and the C0 and D0 keys perform the strum.
-Changing the chord while notes are still ringing morphs the sounding notes over to the new chord instead of restarting the strum.
+- Changing the chord while notes are still ringing morphs the sounding notes over to the new chord instead of restarting the strum.
-The strum speed can be synced to the DAW tempo or to a manual BPM from the settings menu.
+- The strum speed can be synced to the DAW tempo or to a manual BPM from the settings menu.
-When synced, the strum speed knob scrolls through musical note values from 1/4 to 1/32, including triplet and dotted values, and the current value is shown where the strum pattern menu is in the Decent Sampler version.
+  - When synced, the strum speed knob scrolls through musical note values from 1/4 to 1/32, including triplet and dotted values, and the current value is shown where the strum pattern menu is in the Decent Sampler version.
-Labels above the on-screen keyboard show which keys select chords and which keys strum.
+- Labels above the on-screen keyboard show which keys select chords and which keys strum.

 ## Effects